nvim-neo-tree/neo-tree.nvim/README.md

 ### File Nesting

-See `:h neo-tree-file-nesting` for mmore details about file nesting
+See `:h neo-tree-file-nesting` for more details about file nesting.

 ### Netrw Hijack